matuzo/matuzoat/src/blog/2023/focus-dialog.md

 <div class="quote">
 <blockquote>
-  Fuck you, I won't do what you tell me.
+  I won't do what you tell me.
 </blockquote>
 <p>– Rage Against the Machine</p>
 </div>